elysiajs/documentation/docs/tutorial.md

 We will be building a small CRUD note-taking API server.

 There's no database or other "production ready" features.
-Tihs tutorial is going to only focus on Elysia feature and how to use Elysia only.
+This tutorial is going to only focus on Elysia feature and how to use Elysia only.

 We expected it to take around 15-20 minutes if you follow along.